Common questions in molecular biology: What is DNA barcoding and why is it important?

 NanoString’s molecular barcoding technology is highly adaptable.
 Used in bulk gene expression analysis in nCounter Pro, modifications to the original barcode concept have been made to enable transcriptomic analysis in a spatial context.
 Molecular barcodes for both GeoMx® DSP and CosMx™ SMI utilize the concept of specific unique sequences of colored fluorescent molecules to identify and quantitate target transcripts in the three-dimensional tissue space down to the subcellular level.

-Molecular barcode technology has thus proven to be adaptable for use in multiple techniques for advancing biology research.
+Molecular barcode technology has thus proven to be adaptable for use in multiple techniques, including gene expression profiling, for advancing biology research.